osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 7-file

 This script creates a file named '*\\'"Best School"\'\\*$\?\*\*\*\*\*:' containing the text "Best School" ending with a new line.

+8-cwd_state

+This script writes the result of the `ls -la` command into the file `ls_cwd_content`, overwriting it if it already exists or creating it if it doesn't.